DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. **Schedules:** Regular meetings help your group stay on track, and the action moving forward.
 2. **Getting on the same page:** A good ‘first’ session discussion topic is the story ahead, including preferences and topics players wish to avoid.
 Next, players should propose a character (idea or complete) to their GM.
 The GM may offer feedback to help your character better fit the setting ahead, or offer inspiration on a more complete backstory that fits the world.
 They will help you create your Character Sheet before the first official session of play.
 3. Players can prepare by knowing their character sheet, to be as quick as possible in their decision making.
-Premade characters are designed around common archetypes that the GM can always help you understand.
+Premade characters are designed around common Archetypes that the GM can always help you understand.
 Custom characters are in your hands, and your's to remember.